datatrail-jhu/02_googlecloud/manuscript/00_cloud.md

 You may have heard the term *cloud computing* before, and data scientists often talk about working on the *cloud*.
 But what exactly is the cloud?

-*Cloud storage* refers to data or document storage on the internet rather than on your personal computer.
+*Cloud storage* refers to data or document storage on the Internet rather than on your personal computer.
 If you take pictures using your phone and then they are backed up on iCloud or Google Photos, you are using the *cloud*.
 Using the cloud for storage is like having an external hard drive (portable storage device) that you don't ever see and can't actually hold in your hands.

 ### Cloud computing